92VV3M42d3v8/PiHole/README.md

 PiHole in QubesOS [WIP]

-1. Create a Service VM with sys-firewall as NetVM.
+1. Create a Standalone Service VM with sys-firewall as NetVM from debian template.

 2. Disable systemd-resolved.